apache/thrift-website/docs/features.md

 ---
 title: "Features"
-kind: doc
+isdoc: true
 ---

 ## Apache Thrift Features

  * interface description language - Everything is specified in an IDL file from which bindings for many languages can be generated.
 See [Thrift IDL](/docs/idl)
  * language bindings - Thrift is supported in many languages and environments